dporru/node-sitechecker/README.md

 If you ommit the emailMessage.smtpTransportConfig() setting, the mail() function of node-mailer is used.
 If you ommit the emailMessage.subject() option, the default subject one is used.

-If for some reason you don't want you're notifications to wait for each other, you can use the folliwing code.
+If for some reason you don't want you're notifications to wait for each other, you can use the following code.
 You need the [Q-library](https://github.com/kriskowal/q) for this.
 ```javascript
 var Q = require("q");